 '''

 public class EmployeeStreamSerializer

 implements StreamSerializer<Employee> {

 @Override

 public int getTypeId () {

 return 1;

+}

 @Override

 public void write( ObjectDataOutput out, Employee employee )

 throws IOException {

 out.writeUTF(employee.getSurname());

+}

 @Override

 public Employee read( ObjectDataInput in )

 throws IOException {

 String surname = in.readUTF();

 return new Employee(surname);

+}

 @Override

 public void destroy () {

 }

+}

 '''

 In practice, classes may have many fields.
 Just make sure the fields are read in the same order as they are written.
 The type ID must be unique and greater than or equal to 1.
-Uniqueness of the type ID enables Hazelcast to determine which serializer will be used during describing describing the same order as they are written.
+Uniqueness of the type ID enables Hazelcast to determine which serializer will be used during describilization.